livechat/chat-widget-adapters/CONTRIBUTING.md

 Packages contain a suite of unit tests dedicated for their core functionalities.
 Whenever you make change or introduce some new functionality, please make sure that existing tests pass and that the coverage remains at the same level.

-- To run tests use: `npm run test`
+- To run tests use: `yarn test`
 - Tests are located in: `packages/**/src/**/__tests__`
-- In order to verify the current coverage use: `npm run test -- --coverage`
+- In order to verify the current coverage use: `yarn test -- --coverage`

 #### E2E tests

 In order to make sure that the packages are all in sync and their core functionalities are working, we have created a suite of end-to-end tests based on the prepared `examples`.
 They simply navigate to the URL of each example in the repository and validate the Chat Widget presence and related data.

-- To run tests use: `npm run e2e`
+- To run tests use: `yarn e2e`
 - Tests are located in: `e2e`

 ### Coverage